laszlocph/gimlet-documentation/src/pages/docs/installing-gimlet-on-any-kubernetes-cluster.md

 ![Creating a Github application](https://images.tango.us/public/screenshot_e090274e-ea94-4621-b6f0-b7a770d6815b.png?crop=focalpoint&fit=crop&fp-x=0.4999&fp-y=0.2487&fp-z=3.1368&w=1200&mark-w=0.2&mark-pad=0&mark64=aHR0cHM6Ly9pbWFnZXMudGFuZ28udXMvc3RhdGljL21hZGUtd2l0aC10YW5nby13YXRlcm1hcmsucG5n&ar=3840%3A1960)

-{% callout title="Installing Gimlet for your company" %}
-The application is created under your personal Github account by default.
-If you install Gimlet for your company, and you are a Github administrator, you can set a second parameter for the installer script.
-The installer will use this organization name to host the application: `curl -L -s https://get.gimlet.io | bash -s trial myGithubOrg`.
-{% /callout %}

 Install the newly created Github Application and select what repositories Gimlet should have access to.
 It is most convenient to allow all repositories.
 If you prefer a smaller set of repositories, select a few application repositories you want deploy with Gimlet and remember to extend the repository list if you want to roll out Gimlet for new apps.

 ![Step 3 screenshot](https://images.tango.us/public/edited_image_3c1732d7-a923-47d7-bea8-fc69190d5e57.png?crop=focalpoint&fit=crop&fp-x=0.4969&fp-y=0.5822&fp-z=2.2336&w=1200&mark-w=0.2&mark-pad=0&mark64=aHR0cHM6Ly9pbWFnZXMudGFuZ28udXMvc3RhdGljL21hZGUtd2l0aC10YW5nby13YXRlcm1hcmsucG5n&ar=3840%3A1960)